WTFAcademy/WTF-Ethers/en/02_Provider/readme.md

 The `Provider` class provides an abstraction for connecting to the Ethereum network and offers a concise and consistent interface for standard Ethereum node functionality.
 In `ethers`, the `Provider` class does not handle user private keys and can only read information from the blockchain, making it safer compared to `web3.js`.

-In addition to the default provider `defaultProvider` mentioned [previously](https://github.com/WTFAcademy/WTF-Ethers), the most commonly used provider in `ethers` is `jsonRpcProvider`, which allows users to connect to a specific node service provider.
+The most commonly used provider in `ethers` is `jsonRpcProvider`, which allows users to connect to a specific node service provider.

 ## `jsonRpcProvider`

 ### Creating an API Key for the Node Service Provider

-First, you need to register and create an API Key on the website of the node service provider.
+First, you need to register and create an API Key on the website of the node service provider (e.g INFURA, ALCHEMY).
 In the "Tools" section of the "WTF Solidity" tutorial, we introduced the methods to create API Keys for two projects, Infura and Alchemy.
 You can refer to the tutorial for more information.

 ![Infura API Key](img/2-1.png)